keptn/keptn.github.io/content/docs/0.5.0/usecases/onboard-carts-service/index.md

 ## Authenticate Keptn CLI

-If you have not yet authenticated and configured the Keptn CLI, please follow these instructions.
+If you have not yet authenticated the Keptn CLI, please follow these instructions.
 If you have already done this [during the installation](../../installation/setup-keptn-gke/#authenticate-keptn-cli-and-configure-keptn), please skip this part and continue with [creating a project](#create-project-sockshop).

 The Keptn CLI needs to be authenticated against the Keptn server.
 Therefore, please follow the [keptn auth](../../reference/cli/#keptn-auth) instructions.